ksivam/react-flux-contact/README.md

 # react-flux-contact
-a simple contact list app using react, flux and nodejs
+a simple show contacts status app using react, flux and nodejs